 Why the Website?

-The goal is to keep Utah's Deaf history alive by putting accessible history on this website, keeping it up to date, and giving information about historical events.
-So rather than leaving the book to collect dust on the shelf, anyone interested in learning more about Utah Deaf History and Culture can visit our website.
+Publishing the book is expensive and may not be a beneficial investment.
+The project's primary objective was to keep Utah Deaf history alive by creating an accessible digital library website.
+We will update the website and provide historical information about events that shaped the Utah Deaf community.
+So, instead of leaving the book to collect dust on the shelf, anyone interested in learning more about Utah Deaf History and Culture can visit the website.

-The goal is to keep Utah's Deaf history alive by putting accessible history on this website, keeping it up to date, and giving information about historical events.
-So rather than leaving the book to collect dust on the shelf, anyone interested in learning more about Utah Deaf History and Culture can visit our website.
+Publishing the book is expensive and may not be a beneficial investment.
+The project's primary objective was to keep Utah Deaf history alive by creating an accessible digital library website.
+We will update the website and provide historical information about events that shaped the Utah Deaf community.
+So, instead of leaving the book to collect dust on the shelf, anyone interested in learning more about Utah Deaf History and Culture can visit the website.

 Jodi Becker Kinner